 Branding is a real process which takes a lot of time.
 Your logo is just one part of this process and, to tell you the truth, it’s not even the most important part.
 You might want to disagree with me here because you want to use your logo to put it on everything e.g. your website, ads, products.
 Depending on your business and branding, your logo is not always the thing people recognize you by and if there is nothing behind this logo, no brand strategy, it just stands there with no effect.

 Before creating a logo you should dig deep into what your brand is about and what you want to stand for.
 Build a solid foundation first.
 This includes, among other things, your brand values and story.
 Only then, you will be able to create visuals representing your brand.
-Find out more about building a solid brand foundation in this post.

 If your brand isn’t already in a stage where people get your logo tattooed, your logo might not be that important.